Pinafore/nlp-hw/tfidf/README.md

 in the given test.py file) on the server and you can see those results.
 You should make sure you pass these cases before the submission deadline.

+# Hints

+1. Remember to first make sure you pass all of the local unit tests.
+2. NLTK's FreqDist and Python's built in Counter are your friends.
+3. Make sure you use the right log.
+4. Look at the main function to see how the code will be called and then figure out what's missing from the code.